-While physical therapy focuses on your injury or surgery specifically, targeting the muscles, bones, tendons, and other soft tissue in the area for maximum healing, occupational therapy addresses your quality of life.
+While physical therapy focuses on you, Injury or surgery specifically targeting the muscles, bones, tendons, and other soft tissue in the area for maximum healing, occupational therapy addresses your quality of life.

 If you’ve been limited by an injury and unable to go about your daily routine, the occupational therapist works with you to function normally again.
 The occupational therapist sits down with you to review your goals and your needs, whether at home, at work, or at school and comes up with a plan to help you better navigate your day.

-If you’d like to learn more about the comprehensive physical and occupational therapy at Orthopaedic Associates of Reading, Ltd., call or schedule an appointment by filling out the online form.
+If you’d like to learn mote about the comprehensive physical and occupational therapy at Orthopaedic Associates of Reading, Ltd., call or request an appointment.